ImgBotApp/InternetNL/detail/conn/ipv6/connection/verdict/good_en.md

-You are able to connect directly to computers using their IPv6 address.
+You are able to reach other computers directly on their IPv6 address.